marinapapap/CV/README.md

 _Supervisor_

 - A confident communicator, I led and organised the front-of-house team and facilitated communication to and from upper management.
-- Always holidng myself to the highest of standards, I ensured the daily program ran to schedule with rigorous efficiency.
+- Always holding myself to the highest of standards, I managed the screen playlists with acute attention to detail.
-- anaged the playlists
+- Willing to take on high-pressured tasks, I was integral to the operation of a number of live Q&A's.
-- Set-up AV equipment for live Q&A's, greeted hosts/guests and ensured the event ran successfully and to schedule.
+- Being highly adaptive, I was trusted to provide solutions in the event of technical difficulties.

 **Magic Memories Ltd** <br>
 _Media Manager (Jan 2017 - Jul 2018)_